GianlucaNaples/Sky_Task_Browser/README.md

 For the bonus task I needed to present a GET function, that for a given task id, the client will be redirect to a page with the information only regarding that task (and the eventual sub-tasks)

-To do so, I needed to define a new URL, that takes in input an integer (that will be the task id).
+To do so, I needed to define a new route in the URLS file, that takes in input an integer (that will be the task id).
 At this point all what I needed to do was to implement a new function in the views to handle the request

 ```python